Where Did The Races Come From?

 The companion Bible has an excellent teaching on the difference between the male and female in Genesis chapter one, and the man Adam, mentioned in Genesis chapter two.
 The Companion Bible says that when the Hebrew article et-ha is included and referenced to the man Adam, as in Genesis Chapter 2, it is referring to and pointing to one individual man.
 When the article, et-ha, is not used, as in chapter one, the reference is to all of mankind in general.

-Adam was created after God’s Seventh day rest, on an eighth day, in the chronological order of days pertaining to the seven day Georgian calendar.
+The Adam of Genesis chapter two was created after God’s Seventh day rest, on an eighth day, in the chronological order of days pertaining to the seven day Georgian calendar.
 All Adam’s progeny were of the eighth day creation, including Noah and his family.
 Why is the eighth day important?
 Because according to the Bible, the number eight, is the number for resurrection, meaning that the seven days of the physical creation are over and now, the eighth day, is the start of a new week and is the beginning of the spiritual creation.
 1st comes the physical, then the spiritual,1st Corinthians 15:46.
 The number eight is outside the creation of the natural seventh day calendar.
 When God placed Adam before the Tree of Life, His intentions were to raise all men as well as women from their earthy human physical existence to a higher more noble position, from earthy sons to Godly sons.
 Of course we read that Adam and his wife Eve didn’t heed God’s warning about the taking of the wrong tree.
 The results were that Adam and his wife Eve were put out of the Garden and the Tree of Life was closed to all men.
 Cain, who was of the eighth day creation, born of Eve, took a wife of the sixth day creation, Genesis 4:16,17, and answers the question, where did Cain get his wife?
 Further proof?
 Why would Cain think that someone would kill him as we find in Genesis 4:14?
 After all, many teach that there was no one else on the earth except his mother and father.
 Cain had already killed his brother Abel.
 To answer the question, who is it that would kill Cain?
 Cain knew and was referring to the carnal minded male and female people created on the sixth day, as we read about in Genesis 1:26.

 Someone might ask, what has all this to do about the races?
 What is stated, concerning a sixth day or eighth day creation, is important because a foundation must be laid before we can understand the creation of the races.